 Now is the time to close the gap between where you are and where you want to be.

-The Management Consulting Firm Is A Private Group Of Practicing Management Consultants And PhDs Like You
+The Management Consulting Career Library Is A Private Group Of Practicing Management Consultants And PhDs Like You

-The MCF’s hyper-focused training and private group support prepare you for the unknowns of interviewing for a management consulting position.
+The mentoring is hyper-focused and the private group support prepares you for the unknowns of interviewing for a management consulting position.

 In the private group, top management consultants currently working in industry are committed to providing a high level of service within this intimate community.